Headaches are never fun.

 On the other hand, they may also be caused by quitting caffeine “cold turkey”.

 Cutting back or quitting caffeine won’t always result in headaches, but when it does it’s because of changes in brain chemistry which come with withdrawal.

-Are you experiencing headaches, and aren’t sure what their cause is?
+Are you experiencing headaches, and aren’t sure what the cause is?

-Maybe you’ve tried limiting exposure to potential triggers, and getting more sleep, but are still in pain and can’t figure out what.
+Maybe you’ve tried limiting exposure to potential triggers, and getting more sleep, but are still in pain and can’t figure out why.

 1331 H St NW #200,